-Trained TA to deliver Speech and language in- tervention in Reception class and KS1 In the EYFS 2022 Autumn Baseline poor Communication and Language (C&L) skills were identified.
-High percentage of children (30% listening, attention and understanding and 38% for speaking) are working below age related expectation for C&L. 6 (15%) identified from screening to undertake NELI programme, 14 (35%) referred to S & L professional working with school, currently having or awaiting assessments in reception and a further 7 from Year 1.
-4 children are EAL with one of those new to country.
-(Evidence - EYFS data, Nursery transition documents and transition forms, EEF - Oral language interventions) 1, 2 (£8,581) Beanstalk readers (Years 1-6) Story Starter (EYFS) Reading record book scrutiny identified that some pupils were not getting the opportunity to read regularly at home which was impacting negatively on comprehension and vocabulary acquisition as well as failing to develop the 'love of reading' Providing the opportunity for pupils to read with a familiar, trained adult regularly supports these skills and aims to develop life-long readers.
-(Evidence - Reading Record Monitoring, EEF - Feedback, 1:1 tuition, Reading Comprehension Strategies 2, 3, 4 (£1,650) Whole school SEND support for SEN/PP 1:1/small focus groups, objective specific Pupils with SEND have targets to close gaps in learning.
+Beanstalk readers (Years 1-6) Story Starter (EYFS) Reading record book scrutiny identified that some pupils were not getting the opportunity to read regularly at home which was impacting negatively on comprehension and vocabulary acquisition as well as failing to develop the 'love of reading' Providing the opportunity for pupils to read with a familiar, trained adult regularly supports these skills and aims to develop life-long readers.
+(Evidence - Reading Record Monitoring, EEF - Feedback, 1:1 tuition, Reading Comprehension Strategies 2, 3, 4 (£1,980) Whole school SEND support for SEN/PP 1:1/small focus groups, objective specific Pupils with SEND have targets to close gaps in learning.
 Observations by SENCO identify that focus 1:1 interventions and small group opportunities enable pupils to close gaps in specific objectives and make progress.
+46.8% of children with SEND at New Hall are also disadvantaged and 12.8% of children with SEND needs are EAL.
 (Evidence - TPT analysis, SENCO observations, EEF -1:1 intervention and TA interventions) 1, 2, 3 (£16,365) EYFS phonic and Numicon play bags sessions for PP pupils and their parents - replenish resources Providing opportunities for parents to support learning at home for focus phonic and number skills through appropriate resources and teacher led video demonstrations, builds confidence and knowledge for children and parents.
 Parental engagement ultimately leads to improved outcomes for children.
-(Evidence - Parent evening and informal conversations with parents/carers, EY monitoring, EEF - Parental engagement) 1,2,3,4,5, (£500) Additional teacher to provide regular targeted academic support in Maths and English to enable pupils to catch-up and keepup in basic skills and concepts due to lost learning from the pandemic Specific gaps in knowledge and understanding identified through gap analysis of summative tests at the end of each term and through formative assessment every half term.
-Pupil monitored, impact measured and groups adjusted as needed to ensure the teaching meets the needs of individuals.
-(Evidence - whole school data, EEF small group tuition) 3,4,5, (£7,320) Speech and Language Therapist to assess and provide training and sup- port for staff to deliver SALT targets for identified children Pupils identified as needing assessment by Class Teacher screened by TAs and referred to SALT Therapist as needed to assess and review children 1 to 1 and in groups.
+(Evidence - Parent evening and informal conversations with parents/carers, EY monitoring, EEF - Parental engagement) 1,2,3,4,5, (£500) AHT and DH to provide additional English and Maths support in Year 6 and EYFS Support EYFS children to develop daily phonics and maths skills.
+Year 6 supported in 3 small classed 2 hours per day for English and maths.
+(Evidence - whole school data, EEF small group tuition) 3,4,5, (£9,000) Speech and Language Therapist to assess and provide training and sup- port for staff to deliver SALT targets for identified children Pupils identified as needing assessment by Class Teacher screened by TAs and referred to SALT Therapist as needed to assess and review children 1 to 1 and in groups.
 Supports TAs and CTs to deliver support and liaise with parents to improve children's communication and language skills.
 Deliver CPD to staff.
-1, 2, 4 (£1,503)

-(Evidence - whole school data, EEF small group tuition, SEND, TPT analysis, SENCO observations, EEF -1:1 intervention and TA interventions) Lowest 20% readers across the school identi- fied and supported to de- velop fluency and compre- Pupils identified as the lowest 20% readers in each year group have regular reading with a teacher in addition to guided reading and whole class reading.
-3,4 (£6,960) hension skills (Evidence - whole school data, EEF small group, 1 to 1, tuition, SEND, Reading Record Monitoring, SENCO observations, TPT analysis) (Evidence - whole school data, EEF small group tuition, SEND, 1:1 intervention, TPT analysis, SENCO observations) Tutoring for SEND children 1 hour a week to support their learning targets, in- crease learning engage- ment within class and self esteem 2 days a week over 15 weeks across the academic year for SEND children in groups of 3.
-(Evidence - whole school data, EEF small group tuition, SEND) 3,4,5 (£14,183)
+NHS SALT additionally provide in school assessment, training and parental support on a regular basis each term.
+(Evidence - whole school data, EEF small group tuition, SEND, TPT analysis, SENCO observations, EEF -1:1 intervention and TA interventions) 1, 2, 4 (£3,360 - 33% of total cost) Lowest 20% readers across the school identi- fied and supported to de- velop fluency and compre- hension skills Pupils identified as the lowest 20% readers in each year group have regular reading with a teacher in addition to guided reading and whole class reading.
+(Evidence - whole school data, EEF small group, 1 to 1, tuition, SEND, Reading Record Monitoring, SENCO observations, TPT analysis) (Evidence - whole school data, EEF small group tuition, SEND, 3,4 (£6,960)